SaabirMohamed/AngularModuleRouting/README.md

 `];`

 # 3 .
-ADDING THE ROUTE: for you newly created module [usually in app/app.routing.ts]
+ADDING THE ROUTE:

+for your newly created module [usually in app/app.routing.ts]

 `const routes: Routes = [`